-Compensation for Pre-Design Services
+Compensation for Pre-Design Services-

-Compensation for Pre-Design Services as described above shall be set at the hourly rates, as defined in the attached Standard Terms and Conditions.
+Compensation for Pre-Design Services as described above shall be set at the hourly rates, as defined in the Standard Terms and Conditions.

-Compensation for Architectural Services Schematic Design
+Compensation for Architectural Services Schematic Design-

 Compensation for Architectural Services during the Schematic Design Phase as described above shall be billed per current fiscal year rates for the Staffing chart as indicated below.

-The Architect’s Staffing breakdown are as follows:
+The Architect’s Staffing breakdown will be as follows:

 - Principal / Architect